-Reaching a low flow threshold on the recirculating pump shall activate an alarm alerting the operator.
+Reaching a process parameter which indicates a low flow threshold on the recirculating pump shall activate an alarm alerting the operator.
 The operation of the pump may then be readjusted or, if applicable, a standby pump started.
-If the low flow alarm remains activated beyond a 60-minute period, the unit shall be shut down.
+If the low flow alarm remains activated beyond the period recommended by the plant manufacturer the ASU shall be shut down.
+If no recommendation is provided by the plant manufacturer, the period should not exceed 60 minutes.

-WARNING: The flow rate provided by the pump always shall be kept at the nominal value specified by the plant designer, even at a reduced plant capacity operating mode.
+WARNING: The flow rate provided by the pump shall always be kept at the nominal value specified by the plant designer, even at a reduced plant capacity operating mode.
 If the plant can be operated above the design capacity, increasing the LOX circulating flow with the increase in air flow should be considered.

 A screen directly upstream of the distribution system feeding the downflow reboiler is recommended to prevent particles from entering the downflow reboiler distributor.
-Screen mesh shall be specified by the plant supplier to suit the geometry of the downflow reboiler core and its distribution system.
+If installed, the screen mesh shall be specified by the plant supplier to suit the geometry of the downflow reboiler core and its distribution system.